shy1132/VacuumTube/README.md

 VacuumTube solves all of this by wrapping it with Electron, pretending to be the YouTube app, implementing controller *and* touch support, and overall making it a much better experience than just spoofing your user agent.

-If there are any bugs you find that you think make it look lazy or half-baked, open an issue!
+If there's anything that you think makes it look lazy or half-baked, open an issue!
 The goal is to make it feel as official as possible, while also providing niceties like ad blocking, DeArrow and userstyles.

 ## Installing